We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Adverse effects of SSRIs

-SSRIs have some side effects, but these usually decrease after 2 to 4 weeks of use.
+SSRIs have some side effects, but these usually improve with time.

 - increased sweating